FardinAhsan146/FardinAhsan146.github.io/index.md

 # About me

 I'm a self-taught data scientist who is passionate about building better predictive models of The World.
 I spend a significant portion of my free time reading up on Statistics and programming pet projects using Python.
+I also like cycling, building PC's, playing FPS and racing games and travelling.

 <p align="center" width="100%">
     <img width="33%" src="https://raw.githubusercontent.com/FardinAhsan146/FardinAhsan146.github.io/main/img.png">